PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Mediator.md

 ## About

 This class library is the default implementation of the [Primavera.Hydrogen.Mediator.Abstractions][REF_MDA].
-The main purpose of this implementation is to support the InProc message processing.
-Also there is support for easy to use CQRS design pattern implementation using this implementation.
+The main purpose of this implementation is to support InProc message processing between diferent layers of an application.
+Also there is support for CQRS integration using this implementation.

 Although it is possible the mediator should not be used as a away to orchestrate processes, that is, invoking the mediator within the mediator.
-For instance if you have "CreateSomethingCommand", within the handler that handles this message you should only use the mediator to send Events, and not other Commands or Queries.
+For instance if you have "CreateSomethingCommand", within the handler that handles this type of message you should only use the mediator to send Events, and not other Commands or Queries.

 ## Getting Started